Exporting Your App for Testing (iOS, tvOS, watchOS)

 In Member Center, register one or more devices, as described in Registering Devices Using Member Center.

 Next, create an archive of your app.
 Xcode stores this archive in the Archives organizer.

 To create an archive

-In the Xcode project editor, choose a generic device—iOS Device, or watchOS Device—or your device name from the Scheme toolbar menu.
+In the Xcode project editor, choose a generic device—Generic iOS Device, Generic tvOS Device, or Generic iOS Device + watchOS Device—or your device name from the Scheme toolbar menu.

 You can’t create an archive of a simulator build.
 If a device is connected to your Mac, the device name appears in the Scheme toolbar menu.
 When you disconnect the device, the menu item changes to the generic device name.

 The Archives organizer appears and displays the new archive.

 Xcode runs preliminary validation tests on the archive and may display a validate warning in the project editor.
 For example, if you are not using asset catalogs and don’t set required app icons, as described in Setting Individual App Icon and Launch Image Files, an